IchHabeHunger54/governance/core.md

 # Governance of the NeoForged project

-The NeoForged project is split between [GitHub](https://github.com/NeoForged) and [Discord](https://discord.neoforged.net).
-It is a community of volunteers, maintaining a free and open source ecosystem of modifications to the Minecraft game.
+The NeoForged Project ("the Project") is a community of volunteers, maintaining a free and open source ecosystem of modifications to the Minecraft game.
+It is split between [GitHub](https://github.com/NeoForged) and [Discord](https://discord.neoforged.net).

-All contributors and team members are here for fun - our goal is to provide joy to the community, and to ourselves.
+All contributors and team members are here for fun.
+Our goal is to provide joy to the community, and to ourselves.

-We are here because it is fun, so this document ensures that the Project doesn't become so bureaucratic or so much of a chore that the fun is removed for anybody.
+This document serves to ensure that the Project doesn't become so bureaucratic or so much of a chore that the fun is removed for anybody.

-### What this document is
+## What This Document Is

 This document is: